the Iapetus Ocean formed when the supercontinent of Rodinia rifted apart

 Then came the Silurian period, the calm before the storm.

 The Taconic Orogeny eliminated the Iapetus Ocean.
-Technically, it was just the water between the mainland and the island arc that was added to North America during the Taconic Orogeny.
+Some of the basalt of the ocean floor and the island arc were added to North America during the Taconic Orogeny.

 The Rheic Ocean stretched from that island arc to the African plate, and after the Taconic Orogeny the Rheic Ocean still separated the North American tectonic plate from the African Plate.

 Within the Rheic Ocean were other microcontinents and island arcs.
 As continental crust was subducted, the Rheic Ocean also got smaller in a pattern similar to the disappearance of the Iapetus Ocean.

 In the Devonian Period, a second island arc known as the Armorica terrane docked against the North American Plate.
 That triggered the Acadian orogeny, and the rocks of Virginia record a second sequence of ocean sedimentation shifting to mountain-building and finally erosion.

 The oldest rocks in the sequence are low-energy carbonates deposited in shallow seas (or on a continental shelf) before the Rheic Ocean closed.
 On top of them, as the Armorica terrane approached, erosion and volcanic eruptions deposited black shales and volcanic material.
 A chunk of land, now called Avalonia, was pushed onto the edge of Virginia, expanding the width of the North American plate and creating a new mountain range.